 For any orders received within a 50 mile radius I would try and delivery myself.
 This gave me the opportunity to carefully transport the goods myself, save a little money on postage and let me meet my customers in person.
 For anything outside this area I could select the cheapest courier and securely package my items before shipping.

 Networking and experimenting with different suppliers is crucial in this business.
 I’ve had a few bad experiences along the way so far and a few great ones also.
 I’ve been very prudent on how I work with suppliers and have quickly worked out those who I like to work with and those I tend to avoid.
 Building good relationships with local timber merchants and saw mills has been vital to my success so far and I alway like to return my business to those who I can trust and get on with.
 Therefore my advice would be to try a few different local suppliers to see what works for you and what doesn’t.

 Online shopping can also generate reasonable return on your purchases.
-Me and my wife signed up for a TopCashback account a few years ago and within that time we’ve generated over £1300 in cashback.
+Me and my wife signed up for a TopCashback and Quidco account a few years ago and within that time we’ve generated over £1300 in cashback.
 You can add a browser extension to make it easier or simply check their site before shopping online.
-Super simple and a very reasonable return which gets invested back into tools for the business.
+Super simple and a very reasonable return which can be invested back into tools for the business.

 Find your niche

 Finding the right products that work for you is the key to success.
 Having made a number of different styles I’ve started to see what people want and those items that are less popular.
 I’m now starting to focus my efforts into making items that I know sell well.

 But it’s not all just about products that sell well.
 You need to be competitive in the market and bring something a little different to your target audience.
 Most consumers are looking for something unique for their home decors, something that makes their home a little different from friends and families.
 They like to stand out and maybe have a statement piece for each room.